 "Give me the same thing... only different" that is what storytelling has always been about.
 But it's the way we put new twists on old tales, bring them up to date, and give them a spin that's meaningful for our contemporaries.
 It's a skill we must master and apply to all aspects of the craft. - Blake Snyder (Save The Cat! p.
-44)
+44)With the recent trend of show reboots/remakes like Man Of Steel, Star Trek and The Incredible Hulk, The Amazing Spider-Man, Total Recall, I was inspired to take a look at some classic fairytales that have been given some sort of reboot as well.

 My idea of a fairytale has always been connected to Disney.
 This probably stems from the fact that my fondest childhood memories all involve hand drawn 2D Disney animation - my personal favourite is The Little Mermaid.

 The Little Mermaid has been given a live reboot a number of times.
 Although not quite like the actual tale, it definitely went through a modern overhaul like in the movie Splash and Aquamarine.
 There's even a Hong Kong movie based on The Little Mermaid tale called 人魚傳說 aka Mermaid Got Married.
-The television series Charmed also had an episode about a mermaid looking for love and even resulted in one of the lead characters, Phoebe, turning into a mermaid herself
+The television series Charmed also had an episode about a mermaid looking for love and even resulted in one of the lead characters, Phoebe, turning into a mermaid herself.

-However, reboots can always have reboots and the mermaid tale’s most recent reboot is the teen movie titled Aquamarine starring Sara Paxton, Emma Roberts and Joanna Levesque better known as singer JoJo.
+reboots and the mermaid tale’s most recent reboot is the teen movie titled Aquamarine starring

-Although it is loosely based on a children’s book of the same name by Alice Hoffman, the mermaid played by Sara Paxton does talk of wanting to find true love so that she doesn’t have to marry a mermaid her father chooses for her.
+the same name by Alice Hoffman, the mermaid played by Sara Paxton does talk of

-The modern spin on this fairytale comes in the form of the film Beastly starring Vanessa Hudgens and Alex Pettyfer.
+Pettyfer.
 The movie is actually based on a book also titled Beastly by Alex Flinn, an updated version of the original tale.
 And of course, this year, there is a remake of the Beauty and the Beast television series which I absolutely adore.

 Now there are also many other tales that have been updated or retold.
 After all, if the story works, why not use it again right?
 Anyway, adaptation is about the director's or screenwriter's vision or interpretation of the original text.
 Isn't it limiting to say that a good film has to be of an original idea?
 Sometimes even the oldest of tales when retold in a fresh way can be pretty groundbreaking or interesting.